dhall-lang/dhall-lang/docs/howtos/Migration_Swapped-syntax-for-Natural-numbers-and-Integers.md

 # Swapped syntax for Natural numbers and Integers

+> Migrate your code to support the change in syntax for `Natural` numbers and `Integer`s

 On May 7, 2018 the [language standard changed][change] to swap the syntax for `Natural` numbers and `Integer`s.
 This section describes what changed and how to migrate your code.

 ## Changes